tilde-lab/tilde/README.txt

 Tilde
 =====

-Tilde (aka wwwtilda or ~) is a data organizer for computational materials science.
+Tilde (a.k.a. wwwtilda or ~) is a data organizer for computational materials science.

 Warning
 -------

 This is NOT a public release, rather a proof-of-concept code summary for internal needs.
 It is not fully tested and may work unstable.
-End users are HIGHLY DISCOURAGED of using this code.
-However the user data are sacred and will never be affected.
+However, the user data are sacred and will never be affected.

 Usage
 -----